AN ISLAND ENCOUNTER

 We both began singing together

-It was fun, something we both liked to do.
+It was fun, something so fun to do. .

 I was attracted to her wit and her charm